Expand/Collapse All

 • What was the result of the litigation?

 The WGAW, without admitting liability, entered into a settlement agreement that was approved by Superior Court Judge Carl J. West on June 2, 2010.
-The agreement is binding on a “settlement class” of approximately 17,000 writers of both covered and non-covered works (and their heirs) for whom the WGAW had collected foreign levies since the start of the program.
+The agreement is binding on a “settlement class” of approximately 17,000 writers (and their heirs) of both covered and non-covered works for whom the WGAW had collected foreign levies since the start of the program.

 • What does the settlement provide?

 You can review the entire settlement agreement by clicking here.
-In summary, it establishes standards for how the foreign levies program will be administered in the future, including provisions for independent financial reviews, the publication of annual reports, and the dissemination of information about undistributed funds on the WGAW’s website.
+In summary, it establishes standards for how the Foreign Levies Program will be administered in the future, including provisions for independent financial reviews, the publication of annual reports, and the dissemination of information about undistributed funds on the WGAW’s website.

 • Does the settlement guarantee that members of the class are going to receive money?